Chapter 9: All Roads Lead to Rome

 Three unclean spirits (working through dragon, beast, and false prophet) gather the whole world.

-The historicist reading identifies these symbols: Dragon represents spiritualism and non-Christian religion.
-Beast represents the Catholic Church (the papal system that changed the Sabbath).
-False prophet represents Protestant institutions that retained the Catholic Church's changes (churches claiming biblical authority while observing a day the Catholic Church established).
+The historicist reading identifies these symbols: The dragon represents spiritualism and non-Christian religion.
+The beast represents the Catholic Church (the papal system that changed the Sabbath).
+The false prophet represents Protestant institutions that retained the Catholic Church’s changes (churches claiming biblical authority while observing a day the Catholic Church established).

 This interpretation suggests the ecumenical movement unites all three.